basic-1/basic-1/docs/reference.md

 ## Functions

-Function is a named block of code that can be reused multiple times calling it by the name in expressions.
+Function is a named block of code that can be reused multiple times by calling it by its name in expressions.
 Usually functions take one or more arguments and return some value.
 A function call in expression consists of the function name and the function arguments list enclosed in parentheses.
 Arguments must be delimited from each other with commas.
 Some functions allows omitting arguments.

 **Examples of function calls:**
 `A = SIN(X)` - calling `SIN` function accepting one argument